aistabci/abci-docs/en/docs/faq.md

 In addition, for some user groups using **Old Area** `/fs3/`, **New Area** `/projects/` has been allocated since mid July.
 Both the **Old and New Area** are accessible from all the Interactive Nodes and the Compute Node (V).

-!!!
-NOTE
+### for the users of groups newly created in FY2021
     For the groups newly created in FY2021, only **New Area** will be allocated, so it is not a target of data migration.
 As results, it is not affected by data migration.
-Please skip reading the following.

 ### for the Old Area `/groups2/gAANNN` Users